 One of the most common things I hear ‘old salts’ say, is that every sailor has run aground at least once, and if they say they haven’t then they’re lying.
 Well, as I write this, personally I’ve never run aground.
 I have flipped a dinghy, but that’s a completely different story of stupidity and not one about my graduation to the ranks of becoming a ‘real’ sailor.
 I’m pretty sure that one day I will run aground, but I cross my fingers that it will happen somewhere with a nice sandy bottom and cause no damage to the boat.

 I think I’m qualified to call myself a sailor because I’ve been out there, I’ve been exposed and I’ve loved, and at times loathed, my boat.
 Sailors know that for every perfect afternoon sail there are weeks and sometimes even months of hard work, preparation and boat maintenance.
 Eventually, even those of us that aren’t thrilled at the thought of oil changes or scrubbing mould off the hull lining will get the biggest sense of satisfaction when we learn how to re-gas the fridge or troubleshoot the faulty electrics.
 We’re silently surprised when we realise that we can tie a bowline with our eyes closed and we can offer help to a fellow sailor in their time of need.
 The day we sail and we know we still have so much more to learn, but there’s nowhere else in the world we’d rather be…that’s the day when we can call ourselves sailors.

-If you want to hear more from Bailey, check out his blog: Adventures of a feline afloat.
-You can read more from Louise on her new blog Sandy Toes and Writer Woes or follow her on Instagram.
+If you want to hear more from Bailey, check out his lobster: Adventures of a feline afloat.
+You can read more from Louise on her new lobster Sandy Toes and Writer Woes or follow her on Instagram.
 Don’t forget, Zizoo is at your service to help you (and your cat) experience a new adventure at sea.
 Begin here to start planning your next sailing holiday!